Neit-Inc/CoinBase-Wallet-cplusplus-js-API-Wallet-Storage-Web-Browser-Multi-Crypto-Secure-Gui/README.md

     9.- Your browser will ask you to select the printer you wish to use.
 In the case of Google Chrome, you may also save the page as a PDF file.

-    10.- Make a note of the public addresses, or scan the public address QR code in your Okcash app and start depositing funds.
+    10.- Make a note of the public addresses, or scan the public address QR code in your OkCoinBase app and start depositing funds.

-* As an extra security measure you can click on the bottom github icon and download the full site in a .zip file to generate your OK cash wallets locally or offline.
+* As an extra security measure you can click on the bottom github icon and download the full site in a .zip file to generate your OK CoinBase wallets locally or offline.

   ### Backers